 I hardly used to speak about my Mum's illness in my day-to-day life because I found it too painful and difficult to speak about.
 I also didn't know that I was a carer until 2019.
 I reached out to Carer Support Wiltshire that year after a particularly bad episode of my Mum's illness and was helped by a lovely support worker.
 I met other young carers and young adult carers through activities.
 From then on, I saw my situation in a new light.

 At this time, I'd taken time out from my master’s due to my Mum's illness and felt stuck and was worried I wouldn't be able to complete it.
 My anxiety over this was increased by an experience that happened during my undergraduate degree.
 I was told by a supervisor I needed to choose between my home and academic life; this was at a time my Mum was very ill in hospital and it had coincided with the end of year exams.
 Through Carer Support Wiltshire’s help, I was able to complete my master's and feel I had a future.
 My support worker wrote a letter to my university to explain how my caring role was impacting me as evidence.
 No carer should feel their caring role is a barrier to achieving their dreams.

 At the start of 2020, I was invited to join a steering group at Carers Trust for young adult carers and later that year become the youngest trustee at Carer Support Wiltshire.
 These experiences gave me a voice and helped me feel comfortable speaking about my caring role.
 I had the opportunity through this involvement to speak up in meetings and express myself creatively through blog posts, creating social media content and being on a podcast.

 It has been fascinating to hear the experiences of other carers and learn about how the right support can improve their lives.
-Another turning point was joining the fundraising team last October at Carers Trust.
+Another turning point was joining Carers Trust's fundraising team in October 2021.
 It means a lot to be trusted to make a difference.

 How to feel less alone as a young carer